CapSens/codecom/README.md

 # Capsens::Codecom

-This gem automatically generates YARD compatible comments (with arguments) to your beloved methods.
+This gem automatically generates YARD compatible pre-documentation comments for your beloved methods.

 ## Installation